-    Poor example, “Have a good western riding pattern in 2014.”
+- Poor example: “Have a good western riding pattern in next show season.”

-    Better example, “To improve my confidence in the class, I aim to complete a western riding pattern at my spring warm up show in June where I perform all flying lead changes.”
+- Better example: “To improve my confidence in the class, I aim to complete a western riding pattern at my spring warm up show in June where I will perform all flying lead changes.”

-    The thought behind this is that if a goal is not measurable, it is not possible to know whether you are making progress toward successful completion.
-Measuring progress can help you stay on track, reach your target dates, and experience the satisfaction when ultimately the goal is reached.
+The thought behind this is that if a goal is not measurable, it is not possible to know whether you are making progress towards completing it.
+Measuring progress can help you stay on track, reach your target dates and experience the satisfaction when ultimately the goal is reached.

 A measurable goal will usually answer questions such as:

 - How much?

 - How will I know when it is accomplished?

 - Poor example: “Buy new show clothes.”